OlivierJB/AP-Wiki-Windows-Automated-Install-and-Build/README.md

   - 7 minutes with 2014 Ivy Bridge Corei5 laptop
   - Only builds copter and plane wiki sections, other sections or entire wiki left optional as this takes significant additional time.

+- Please consider as beta at this time.
 - See also: http://ardupilot.org/dev/docs/common-wiki_editing_guide.html